- 1 pork crown roast (12 ribs and about 8 pounds)

 - 1 cup sliced fresh mushrooms

 - 3 cups soft bread crumbs

 - Preheat oven to 350°.
 Place roast on a rack in a shallow roasting pan.
 Sprinkle with seasoned salt.
 Bake, uncovered, 1 hour.

 - Brush sides of roast with preserves.
-Bake 1-1/2 to 2 hours longer or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°).
+Bake 1-1/2-2 hours longer or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°).
 Transfer roast to a serving platter.
 Let stand 20 minutes before carving.

 - For dressing, in a large skillet, heat butter over medium-high heat.
-Add mushrooms, onion and celery; cook and stir 6-8 minutes until tender.
+Add mushrooms, onion and celery; cook and stir 6-8 minutes or until tender.
 Stir in apricots and seasonings.
 Add bread crumbs; toss to coat.
 Transfer to a greased 8-in. square baking dish.
 Bake 15-20 minutes or until lightly browned.
 Carve roast between ribs; serve with dressing.
 Yield: 12 servings.

 Originally published as Supreme Stuffed Crown Roast in Taste of Home April/May 2011, p38

 Enjoy this recipe with a light-bodied red wine such as Pinot Noir.